oils-for-unix/oils/doc/options.md

   `strict_word_eval`.)
 - UTF-8 decoding errors are fatal when computing lengths (`${#s}`) and slices.

-For options affecting exit codes, see the [errexit doc](errexit.html).
+For options affecting exit codes, see the [error handling doc](error-handling.html).

 ### Complete List